 5. Eat well

-A busy day can distract toddlers and they may not have eaten much.
+A busy day can distract babies and toddlers and they may not have eaten much.
 Consider giving them a light snack half an hour before bedtime so that they are not feeling hungry.
-Avoid foods that are too rich or fatty, and hidden caffeine which can be found in chocolate.
-How about a ‘Snowman Smoothie’ which includes bananas, oats, milk and plain yoghurt.
+Avoid foods that are too rich or fatty which can take a long time to digest.
+How about a ‘Snowman Smoothie’ of bananas, oats, milk and plain yoghurt.

-Try to limit your little one’s sugar intake on Christmas Eve.
-If your child has too many sweet treats and sugary snacks too close to bedtime it will give them a sugar rush.
-This will make it harder for them to fall asleep and can be followed by an energy crash which may make them wake up in the night.
+Try to limit your little one’s sugar intake on Christmas Eve especially in the 2 hours before bedtime.
+A sugar rush can make it harder for them to fall asleep and can be followed by an energy crash which may make them wake up in the night.